Vendelator/RP2040_PIO_Steppermotors/README.md

 - ~~Add 3D models~~ Done!
 - Video of functionality Soon!

+## In experimental
+- Changing delays in second PIO routine to synchronize when motors stop.
+This will allow for MOVL instead of MOVJ, meaning that in the x,y,z space, the end effector will move in a straight vector to its new coordinates.
+T

 ## Known bugs...
 - ~~using angle() makes the motors turn faster than step() even though ```angle()``` actually calls ```step()``` after being called.
 This is logically reversed but probably due to how numbers are stored.
 Will investigate.
 In fact, angle() is the longest route the code can traverse.
 At further investigation, it seems to be related to wheter or not the Direction pins are activated for one of the motors.~~ - Fxed